-“See if they fell down,” he said drowsily.
+“See if they fell down by any chance,” he said drowsily.

 They uncovered their air-pillows and upturned the basket of eatables to no avail but in the end, to her immense relief, he found them underneath the berth.

-“You could have left them on the berth,” he said, handing the pair to her.
+“You could’ve dropped them without realizing that,” he said, handing the pair to her.

-“No way,’ she said as she wore them on her wondrous legs, ‘I know I’ve put them in my purse.
-Wonder how they landed on the floor!”
+“I’m sure; I’ve put them in my purse.
+Wonder how they landed on the floor!” she said as she wore them on her wondrous legs.

 Looking down again, he found part of the baggage protruding from underneath the berth.
 Realizing that he pushed back the luggage as he picked up the anklets, he recalled that during the night he pushed in the luggage a couple of times only to find it protrude in time.
 Preoccupied as he was then, he thought amusedly, ‘The jolts and jerks are at work on the luggage as well.’

 Now, seized by curiosity, he crouched on the floor and pulled out a suitcase only to be unnerved at finding a grown-up lad lying behind the rest of the baggage.
 Though he quickly regained his wits, as the import of the trespass on their privacy began to sink into him fully, he remained speechless.

 “Hey, come out,” he shouted, as he recovered at length.